-We define an estranged student as a young person, under the age of 25, who is studying without the support or approval of a family network.
+We define an estranged student as a young person, under the age of 25, who has limited/sporadic or no contact with either of their biological/legally adopted parents and is therefore studying without the support or approval of their parents/family network.

 Student Finance will classify you as an independent student if you have not had verbal or written contact with both of your biological, adoptive or only living parents for a significant period (usually 12 months prior to the start of your course) and do not expect this to change.

 If your personal circumstances don’t meet the above definitions (for example, if you are considering estrangement or living with siblings or friends) please do get in contact with us as we’d be happy to talk to you about the support available.